 If you have a long memory, you may remember Palm.
 Palm made pre-smartphone handheld organizers that outsold Apple’s Newton in the 90s.
 When smartphones kicked dedicated organizers to the curb, Palm developed a mobile operating system called WebOS.
 It was based on the Linux kernel and provided a graphical user interface with touch capability, similar in many respects to Google’s Android.
 And Palm fully intended to try to compete with Android and the rest of the smartphone market.
 It didn’t go so well for them, and in 2010 they put the company up for sale.

 In April 2010, Hewlett Packard acquired Palm to get WebOS and hatched great plans to go head to head with Apple, using WebOS to compete with all of Apple’s phones and tablets and MP3 players.
-Maybe HP could find some of that ’90s Palm mojo and beat Apple again.
+HP hoped it could find some of that ’90s Palm mojo and beat Apple again.

 HP had a grand vision for loading WebOS on its PCs alongside Windows and on any device that had a CPU in it, but that vision died with the Touchpad.
 HP sold off the Palm intellectual property over time, scattering it to the wind, and even released an open source edition.